eMedicine Specialties > Physical Medicine and Rehabilitation > Upper Limb Musculoskeletal Conditions

 Imaging Studies

-• In most cases, proximal and distal ruptures can be detected on the basis of history and physical examination alone.
-The mechanism of injury, a history of pain and/or inflammation, and supportive physical findings (as discussed above) lead to a confident diagnosis in most patients.
+In most cases, proximal and distal ruptures can be detected based on history and physical examination alone.
+The mechanism of injury, a history of pain and/or inflammation, and supportive physical findings (as previously discussed) lead to a confident diagnosis in most patients.
 Several imaging studies can be employed as an extension of the physical examination to rule out other disorders from the lengthy list of possibilities.

 • Invasiveness